Does vorticity "induces" velocity?

 Fig. 3 Tangential velocity vs radius for a) solid-body rotation and b) an ideal bidimensional vortex.

 Now it is time to get to the point of this publication: Does a vortex induce velocity at a distance?
 It is true that "induction" is a term often used in electromagnetics, where the concepts of Potential Flow Theory (including the Biot-Savart law; see below), the basis of current theoretical aerodynamics, apply.
-From a broader perspective, however, the word "induction" should not be treated as exclusive of certain fields of knowledge, since it means "caused by" or "provoked by".
-Since it is clear that this post is not about the origin of the words or their etymology, I will now try to justify why the term "induced velocity" should be correct, or at least accepted in the most broadest sense (disconected from electromagnetics), in the context of the Circulation Theory of Lift and vortex methods, i.e. in aerodynamics.
+From a broader perspective, however, the word "induction" should not be treated as exclusive to certain fields of knowledge, since it means "caused by" or "provoked by".
+Since it is clear that this post is not about the origin of the words or their etymology, I will now try to justify why the term "induced velocity" should be correct, or at least accepted in the broadest sense (disconnected from electromagnetics), in the context of the Circulation Theory of Lift and vortex methods, i.e. in aerodynamics.

 In the three-dimensional case, and by analogy from electromagnetics to aerodynamics, the Biot-Savart law states that a vortex filament (i.e., a wire) with constant circulation (i.e., electric current) causes a vectorial velocity (i.e., magnetic field) at a fixed point at a distance (now such a distance is defined by a series of position vectors: r_0, r_1, and r_2):